 Many stores and retailers decide to cut their prices during Christmas, so getting your presents in the Greek capital can be an excellent idea!
-It’s also a great place to pick up Greece Christmas decorations.
+It’s also a great place to pick up Greek Christmas decorations.

-Besides, also many local landmarks, including archaeological sites, museums, and exhibitions, also offer a reduced rate for visitors in winter.
+Besides, many local landmarks, including archaeological sites, museums, and exhibitions, also offer a reduced rate for visitors in winter.
 With most people busy thinking about what to cook for Christmas dinner, it will be easy to find such popular places empty.

-Take advantage of the season to visit the Acropolis; it could be the best Christmas gift you might ever make to yourself!
+Please take advantage of the season to visit the Acropolis; it could be the best Christmas gift you might ever make to yourself!